 Protect Your Pipes

 When water freezes, it expands.
 When this happens inside of pipes, they can burst, which can lead to damages that average over $5,000.
 Luckily, there are simple ways to prevent burst pipes.
 These include some easy solutions, such as blowing out your sprinklers in the fall, and insulating water pipes that are located in unheated areas.
-Although blowing out your own sprinklers is an option, it can be tricky and there is more room for error.
+Although blowing out your sprinklers is an option, it can be tricky and there is more room for error.
 Hiring a professional to do this can be less hassle and generally costs between just $50.00 and $100.00.
 Another way to protect your pipes is with insulation.
 Pipes located in the attic, garage, or basement are more likely to freeze from the lack of heat reaching those areas.
 Believe it or not, 37% of pipe failures occur in the basement, so it is worth it to buy insulation before you have a larger, costly problem on your hands.

 Clean Your Gutters

 It’s always important to keep your gutters clean, but never more so than in the winter.
 When gutters aren’t cleaned out, they do not direct water away from the eaves of your house, which can cause dry rotting as well as water to leak off in unintended areas, causing icy conditions on paths.
 You can clean out your gutters by yourself by getting on a ladder, pulling out debris, and sealing any cracks that may exist.
 If this seems like too much or a hassle or too dangerous, hiring someone may be a better option.
-It is difficult to estimate the cost of gutter cleaning because there are many factors that come into play, including how many sides of your house have gutters, the slant of your roof, and the amount of debris in your gutters.
+It is difficult to estimate the cost of gutter cleaning because many factors come into play, including how many sides of your house have gutters, the slant of your roof, and the amount of debris in your gutters.

 Remove Overhanging Tree Branches